Jezreel-Moraes/cursots_design_patterns/README.md

    ## Builder:

-   An class with functions that return an instantiated object with some specific properties already defined, for any case...
-Is more easy to create some default objects, and create new objects with variated internal values...
-You can build a complex object like a lego...
+   An class with functions that return an instantiated object with some specific properties already defined, for any case.
+Is more easy to create some default objects, and create new objects with variated internal values.
+You can build a complex object like a lego.

    ## Factory:

    An class, function or module that create objects, and return them.
 Is like a builder, but the returned object do not receive adicional properties or functions like builder where you can add more and more atributes to the object.

+   **Ex:**

-   (factory -> you receive the house done. builder -> You build the house pice by pice... )
+   Factory: you receive the house done.
+   Builder: You build the house pice by pice.

    ## Abstract Factory: